 So is it abnormal for babies not to giggle at a certain age?
 I think there is no certain age for a good giggle to bubble up.
 Babies start giggling when they have to – I don’t think there are rules for that.

 Just for fun, why not share your story here?
-When did your babies start giggling?
+When did your baby start giggling?